 Entrance Requirement: Students should have been awarded a Bachelor’s degree (i.e., the equivalent of 180 ECTS), from an accredited university.

-English Language Requirement: Students must be able to demonstrate proficiency in English by means of an internationally recognised test equivalent to level B2 in the CEFR (Common European Framework of Reference for Languages).
+English Language Requirement: They must be able to demonstrate proficiency in English by means of an internationally recognised test equivalent to level B2 in the Common European Framework of Reference for Languages (CEFR).
+The consortium will rely on how certification bodies evaluate their own equivalences against this framework, e.g., Cambridge General English FCE, IELTS (Academic) 5.5, TOEFL (paper based) 570, TOEFL (computer based) 230, TOEFL (internet based) 72, etc. Please refer to the FAQ for questions regarding proof of proficiency in English.

 How to Apply: To file an application for the EM Master programme: